factcast/factcast/factcast-site/documentation/content/factus/redis-transactional-projections.md

 For this reason, a *Redis transactional projection* is best used for projections which
 - handle only a few events and
-- which need to read the projection data during the handling of an event.
+- which need to access the projection's data during the handling of an event.

 For a more performant alternative see [Redis batch projection]({{<ref "redis-batch-projection.md">}})